jrogeet/jrogeet/README.md

 Hi 👋, I'm John Rogee Turqueza.
-An aspiring software engineer 🧑🏻‍💻 and A Computer Science Undergrad at Our Lady of Fatima University - Valenzuela in Philippines.
+An aspiring software engineer 🧑🏻‍💻 and A Computer Science Undergrad at Our Lady of Fatima University in Philippines.

 <table align="center">
   <tr>